Unsound Kraków 2021: The Day After

 Danny L Harle x Sam Rolfes_hold_on_for_dear_life_helena_majewska149

-In 2018, it was the last time I travelled to Kraków without a Covid-19 passport on hand.
-Presence was the theme of Unsound Festival already back then.
-Today, I feel lucky I boarded on a plane or grateful to be finally allowed to enter my native land; suspicious and shaky, while entangled within the brand-new reality of Covid-19; uncertain and cynical, I could not doubt my physical presence more than now.
 So, with astonishing faces, ready for the festival’s rebirth, we gathered once more in Kraków at Krzysztofory Palace.
-Testing the unreliable grounds of the post-pandemic world; obliterating the old ideas of the real self, respectfully disobedient while crossing Covid-19 checkpoints and pretending to be somebody different; abandoning and acquiring new modes of existence, adapting to our being dispersed and distributed; were only some of the many motifs of Unsound 2021 that suggested dəəp authentic as the overarching theme.
+Testing the unreliable grounds of the post-pandemic world; obliterating the old ideas of the real self, and being respectfully disobedient while crossing Covid-19 checkpoints and pretending to be somebody different; abandoning and acquiring new modes of existence, adapting to our being dispersed and distributed; were only some of the many motifs of Unsound 2021 that suggested dəəp authentic as the overarching theme.

-Only now, when we know how it feels to be forced to limit social life to digital proximity and what it means to be denied the most basic human freedom to be together with an unrelated being, can we start to make sense out of the hybridised humanity and it’s reality-based on dualism, division and difference.
-The problem is, though, that we are still desperately lacking in language to express the contemporary moment in words.
+Only now, when we know how it feels to be forced to limit social life to digital proximity and what it means to be denied the most basic human freedom to be together with an unrelated being, can we start to make sense of the hybridised humanity and it’s reality-based on dualism, division and difference.
+The problem is that we are still desperately lacking in language to express the contemporary moment in words.
 Unsound’s press release suggested – Might an embrace of the inauthentic liberate us from the binds of dichotomies that no longer serve us?-.
 To second that, I wonder, what if the artificial and the inauthentic are the solutions to our reality’s crisis of agency?

-Not only an invaluable help in recovery, be it coronavirus or alcoholism, breathing exercises also turned out to be a mesmerising artistic technique.
+Not only an invaluable help in recovery, be it coronavirus or alcoholism, but breathing exercises also became a mesmerising artistic technique.
 Magic happened when the circular breathing practised by Bendik Giske turned his saxophone play into an act of snake charming done on human listeners.
-Becoming more-than-human, further exploring the constantly changing body, Flora Yin-Wong used her sonified breath to uncover this source of all pleasure and pain, to strip down this deforming and disintegrating physical imprisonment.
-Returning to her debut album Holy Palm, referring to Liturgy, her recently released book, she read out loud her verses on top of the amplified compositions and field recordings.
-At the same time, the dauntingly diverse audience squirmed on the floor, submerged under smog in a laser-cut red-lit room.
-Demonic was the beginning; it felt deep and different.
-But does it mean it was authentic?
+Becoming more than human, further exploring the constantly changing body, Flora Yin-Wong used her sonified breath to uncover this source of all pleasure and pain, to strip down this deforming and disintegrating physical imprisonment.

 Community of Grieving.
 Photo: Filip Preis